-The Honors College Chancellor's Fellows application, Cohort to start Fall 2022, opens October 15th!
+The Honors College Chancellor's Fellows and Presidential Scholars application, Cohort to start Fall 2024, opens October 15th!

-A limited number of incoming freshmen will be admitted as Honors College Chancellor's Fellows.
-To be eligible to join The Honors College Chancellor's Fellows, an applicant must be a first-year student and meet the entry criteria to The Honors College Program.
+A limited number of incoming freshmen will be admitted as Honors College Chancellor's Fellows or Presidential Scholars.
+To be eligible to join The Honors College Chancellor's Fellows or Presidential Scholars, an applicant must be a first-year student and meet the entry criteria to The Honors College Program.
 Applicants will need to submit their APPLICATION electronically, and then email the supporting documents to the Honors College System Office.
 Once required documents are received, eligible applicants will need to complete an interview.

 To be eligible for an interview, an applicant must submit:

 - Writing Sample - A 500-word essay on one of two topics: